 And beyond shopping, Vancouver’s multicultural make up means that there are plenty of unique shopping experiences from the annual summer Richmond night market, to little India shopping and the well known Granville Island in Vancouver.

 After reading this guide all you will need to do is keep your eyes open for the unique Vancouver souvenirs you want to buy and grab them when you see them!
 The worst is when you are not sure what you want to buy and then have to double back and go pick it up!
 Especially if you only have a short time to enjoy the city!
 But do not worry, keep reading and you are ahead of the game, before you even start your souvenir shopping in Vancouver you will have some great ideas on the best things to buy in Vancouver on your Canadian travels!

-Unique Vancouver Souvenirs and Gifts You should Buy your Friends
+Unique Vancouver Souvenirs and Gifts You Should Buy

 British Columbia has dozens of wineries and quite a few tasting rooms outside of the city.
 If you have time to explore Metro Vancouver you can visit them, but if you do not, walk into a liquor store and check out the huge selection of BC wines available.
 This is something you can always grab at the Duty Free if you are flying out of YVR.